Rosemary is a Mediterranean herb that thrives in full sun, well-draining sandy soil, and often does need much water.

 However, it is often it is better to buy a new plant and pot it up with lots of sand to recreate the rosemary’s preferred Mediterranean soil conditions to prevent the problem in the future.

 (Read my article, best potting soil for rosemary).

 3. Not Enough Sunlight

-In their native Mediterranean hilly range in North West Spain and Portugal rosemary live in open and exposed areas where the enjoy full sun all day.
+In their native Mediterranean hilly range in North West Spain and Portugal, rosemary lives in open and exposed areas where they enjoy full sun all day.

 I must stress that you do not need a Mediterranean climate to grow rosemary (they are hardy to USDA zone 6) but you must ensure that they are in the sunniest location in your garden.

 The more sun your rosemary receives is correlated with the concentration of essential oils in the leaves which is responsible for rosemary’s distinctive aroma and flavor.